Deep Learning for Two-Sided Matching: Preliminaries

 \end{definition}

-By this definition, no worker or firm can improve its expected utility by misreporting their preference order, and for any utility function consistent with their preference order.
-For a deterministic mechanism, ordinal SP reduces to the requirement that no agent can improve its preference ranking for any misreport.

-Erdil~\cite{Erdil14} characterizes the following {\em first-order stochastic dominance condition} as equivalent to ordinal SP (Definition~\ref{def:ordinal-sp}); this condition provides a useful relaxation of SP for our learning framework. \begin{definition}[First Order Stochastic Dominance] A randomized matching mechanism $g$ has {\em first order stochastic dominance} (FOSD) if and only if, the distribution on matchings for the true report {\em first order stochastically dominates} the distribution for a mis-report, e.g., for worker $w$, and for each $f'\in \overline{F}$ such that $f' \succ_{w} \bot$, and all reports of others $\succ_{-w}$, we have (and similarly for the roles of workers and firms transposed)
+By this definition, no worker or firm can improve their expected utility (for any utility function consistent with their preference order) by misreporting their preference order.
+For a deterministic mechanism, ordinal SP reduces to standard SP. \citet{Erdil14} shows that {\em first-order stochastic dominance} is equivalent to ordinal SP. \begin{definition}[First Order Stochastic Dominance] A randomized matching mechanism $g$ satisfies {\em first order stochastic dominance} (FOSD) if and only if, for worker $w$, and each $f'\in \overline{F}$ such that $f' \succ_{w} \bot$, and all reports of others $\succ_{-w}$, we have (and similarly for the roles of workers and firms transposed),

 \end{definition}